phil7j/Sprint-Challenge--User-Interface/README.md

 5. Explain why git is valuable to a team of developers.

-ANSWER: Git allows you to take snapshots of your codebase while your're developing applications, so that if there is a mistake or for any reason you need to see what your codebase looked looked like earlier, you can go back in time and see how it was.
+ANSWER: Git allows you to take snapshots of your codebase while your're developing applications, so that if there is a mistake or for any reason you need to see what your codebase looked like earlier, you can go back in time and see how it was.
 You can also work on a team and not worry about accidently overwriting another developers code because there is an organized system of reviewing and merging codebases.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.